 For those transitioning to raw or homemade, your kitty may be sensitive to the temperature.
 Some prefer it cold; others prefer it room temperature or warm.
 Experiment!

-Obviously the point of a transition is to get kitty eating a healthier diet.
-So it’s a good idea to try to find a healthy topper your cat prefers to the kibble, Whiskas or Temptations treats or whatever you’ve been using/giving.
+Obviously, the point of a transition is to get kitty to eat a healthier diet.
+So it’s a good idea to try to find a healthy topper your cat prefers to the kibble, Whiskas or Temptations treats, or whatever you’ve been using/giving.
 Many cats love:

 Tuna water can be drizzled on the food (not tuna in oil!)